Chart Color Schemes

 Baldivis - South's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Baldivis - South, with younger cohorts seeing very low prevalence of common health conditions.
+Analysis of health metrics indicates strong performance throughout Baldivis - South, with younger cohorts particularly showing very low prevalence of common health conditions.

-The rate of private health cover was found to be very high at approximately 57% of the total population (~18,661 people).
-The most common medical conditions in the area were mental health issues and asthma, impacting 8.9 and 8.1% of residents respectively.
-A total of 73.3% of residents declared themselves completely clear of medical ailments, compared to 68.5% across Greater Perth.
-As of February 2021, the area had 10.1% of residents aged 65 and over (3,297 people), which is lower than the 15.6% in Greater Perth.
+The rate of private health cover is found to be very high at approximately 57% of the total population (~18,665 people).
+Mental health issues and asthma are the most common medical conditions in the area, impacting 8.9 and 8.1% of residents respectively.
+A total of 73.3% of residents declare themselves completely clear of medical ailments compared to 68.5% across Greater Perth.
+As of 2021, 10.1% of residents are aged 65 and over (3,298 people), which is lower than the 15.6% figure in Greater Perth.

 Frequently Asked Questions - Health